Me042589/Tennessee/README.md

-CALLED "For the sake of science, what is China White?"
+CALLED "For the sake of science, what is 白 (bái)?"